 Disclosure: This experience was provided free of charge, but all opinions are my own.

 If you haven’t been to Mendocino, then be sure to add it to your list.
 It’s a special place with a relaxed vibe, beautiful views and lots of adventures to be had.
-During our time there we stayed at Brewery Gulch Inn which was an exceptional hotel located up on the cliffs, south of the city and we found it to be an excellent spot for a home base while exploring the Mendocino Coast.
+During our time there, we stayed at Brewery Gulch Inn, which was an exceptional hotel located up on the cliffs, south of the city, and we found it to be an excellent spot for a home base while exploring the Mendocino Coast.
 Honestly, it was one of the best hotels I have been to in a long time.
-Read the full review below and consider booking your next trip at this special spot.
+Read the full review below and consider booking your next trip to this special spot.